UT-ADL/robot_orienteering/README.md

 ### Installation of `robot_orienteering` package
 This package contains the baseline node/s for the robot orienteering.

-In order to install the package, clone the [robot orienteering github repo](https://github.com/UT-ADL/robot_orienteering/tree/main) inside the `src` directory.
+In order to install the package, clone this repo inside the `src` directory.

 Navigate yourself to the `src` directory, and run the following commands:
 ```